I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keleavecriticalregion.md

 <p>None</p>

 ## -remarks
 <p>Highest-level drivers can call this routine while running in the context of the thread that requested the current I/O operation. </p>

-<p>Highest-level drivers can call this routine while running in the context of the thread that requested the current I/O operation. </p>

-<p>Highest-level drivers can call this routine while running in the context of the thread that requested the current I/O operation. </p>

-<p>Highest-level drivers can call this routine while running in the context of the thread that requested the current I/O operation. </p>

 ## -requirements